La grande dissimulation ovni soviétique

 Another example of the inherent impossibility of adequately investigating all Soviet UFO reports is the Kamchatka incident of July 25, 1957.
 Reportedly, air defense units opened fire with anti.aircraft guns at a fleet of fast-moving UFOs.
 This case has been widely published in the West and even appeared in a book reportedly used at the Air Force Academy.

-The summer of 1957 was marked by the first flight tests of Russian SS-6 intercontinental ballistic missiles (ICBMs) from the Tyuratam rocket center east of the Aral Sea.
+The summer of en was marked by the first flight tests of Russian SS-6 intercontinental ballistic missiles (ICBMs) from the Tyuratam rocket center east of the Aral Sea.
 It is known that the flight path was aimed right toward the Kamchatka peninsula, with planned warhead splashdown in the Pacific just offshore.
 A major missile tracking site was built at Petropavlovsk.
 Range from Tyuratam was 4,100 miles.

 Initial launch attempts are known to have been made in mid-June and there were some failures.
 But by August 17, Moscow was able to announce this successful testing of an ICBM.